mmonzonsaenz/SNA2/README.md

 We do not have experience with coding and have struggled with fixing the nav bar fully for hours; hopefully you'll appreciate our humble first try at building a website from scratch!

 We hope you enjoy the project.

+This project was done by: Sarah Hinteregger, Martina Monzon, Kira Rodionova, and Ailing Meng.